 But, if you’re feeling overwhelmed by options, or apprehensive at meeting new people, start with the London Shyness Meetup group.
 They encourage people to join up, with no pressure and are empathetic to those who experience social anxiety, shyness and depression.

-Events include pub meetups, boardg ames nights, coffee meetups and workshops in a low-pressure environment.
-As the organisers “Join and meet like-minded people.
+Events include pub sessions, board game nights, chats over coffee and workshops in a low-pressure environment.
+In the organisers’ words: “Join and meet like minded people.
 No pressure to talk, just be there”.

 If you search through the London groups on Meetup, you’ll find a group for pretty much any interest or activity.
-Some have a local-focus, like North London Friends, South London Social Group and Board Games East London, and Ealing Friends are a great way to meet more people in your area.
+Some have a local focus, such as North London Friends, South London Social Group, West London Board Games and Richmond and Ealing Socials.
+They’re a great way to meet more people in your area.

-Other regular London meetup groups include London Photographic, Walks and Tours, and The London Cultureseekers Group.
+Other regular London Meetup groups are more interest-based, such as London Photographic, Walks and Tours, and The London Cultureseekers Group.

 Film clubs

-Love a solo matinee or going to see films your friends roll their eyes at?
-You’re not alone!
+Do you love a weekday matinee or maybe you’re into films that make your friends roll their eyes?
+You’re not alone.
 London has film clubs for pretty much every niche.

 Over in Rotherhithe, you can explore world cinema at Sands Film Club.
 Weekly and monthly screenings are held at the Sands Film Studio.
-To join, sign up for free membership and pre-book to attend.
+To join, sign up for free membership – although donations are appreciated to help pay technicians and performers.
+It’s easy to pre-book online to guarantee your seat.

-Meanwhile, at The Duke Mitchell Film Club, resident host The Duke has been hosting free, obscure, cult and odd film events for the past ten years, mainly at The Prince Charles Cinema.
+Meanwhile, at The Duke Mitchell Film Club, resident host The Duke has been hosting free, obscure, cult and odd film events for the past decade, mainly at Leicester Square’s iconic Prince Charles Cinema.

 Book clubs and groups